Posts

 Image

-Listening to Steven Bartlett's Diary of a CEO episodes on inflammation and herbal medicine came around the same time I was exploring how to improve my vitamin levels.
+Listening to Steven Bartlett's Diary of a CEO episodes on inflammation and herbal medicine coincided with my exploration of how to improve my vitamin levels.
 I used to take prenatal multivitamins and then individual vitamin and mineral supplements.
 I even tried green juices.
 However, the habit of drinking vitamins and minerals in tablet or capsule form doesn't stick; I didn't like the taste of green juices.
 As I continued researching, I encountered IM8, a product that claims to contain 92 nutrient-rich ingredients, including vitamins, minerals, superfoods, antioxidants, prebiotics, probiotics, and postbiotics.
 It sounded too good to be true; however, it contains spore-forming probiotics, Bacillus subtilis and B. coagulans .
 This is consistent with what Dr Jamnadas said about what he's personally taking to improve his gut microbiome.
-Moreover, it promises berry flavours with chocolate undertones; not my favo...
+Moreover, it promises berry flavours with chocolate undertones; not my favourite fla...

-Key Takeaways from Steven Bartlett's 'The Diary of a CEO' Episode on Inflammation
+My takeaways from Steven Bartlett's 'The Diary of a CEO' episode on inflammation

 Image